 Who can help me and my family if I'm in abusive relationship?

 Your health care providers at UNC can provide you with a safe, confidential and non-judgemental setting to talk about your situation.
-There are community groups that can provide you with resources you need such as ongoing emotional support and guidance, shelter and legal assistance.
+There are community domestic abuse agencies that can provide you with resources you need, such as ongoing emotional support and guidance, shelter and legal assistance.
 You are not alone in your struggle.

 UNC Hospital's Beacon Program 984-974-0470

 The University of North Carolina (UNC) Hospitals Beacon Child and Family Program provides comprehensive, coordinated care to UNC Health Care System's patients and families experiencing a variety of family violence.
 It includes services for children, victims of domestic abuse, and the elderly.
-The program provides medical and psychological assessments, counseling, and education for patients.
+The program provides patients with medical and psychological assessments, counseling, education, and referrals to local domestic abuse resources.
+There is no charge for these services.
 Any patient who has experienced fear, physical danger, threats, emotional abuse, sexual abuse, or other violence is eligible.
 Services are provided at UNC Hospitals, its satellite clinics, or over the phone.